WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 ```

-In this guide we will put webpack in *development mode* when in development tier and in *production mode* when in any other (non-development) tiers. *Testing* tier throughout this guide can be considered as production tier.
+In this guide webpack will be put in *development mode* when in development tier and in *production mode* when in any other (non-development) tiers. *Testing* tier throughout this guide can be considered as production tier.

 Run webpack, specify `NODE_ENV` value